Not sure what the queue meter is? Read on →

 Let’s take the same example from above.

-- For the twitter account `@crowdfire`, let’s say we change the frequency to 4 posts /day.
+- For the Twitter account `@crowdfire`, let’s say we change the frequency to 4 posts /day.
 Now we need to schedule 28 posts so that our timeline will have 4 posts going out each day for the next 7 days.
 But, we have scheduled 6 posts till now.
-Which means that there is a shortfall of all 22 posts for the twitter account. (again, this is just for the next 7 days)
+This means that there is a shortfall of all 22 posts for the Twitter account. (again, this is just for the next 7 days)

 - This means that we still need to schedule 22 more posts.
 (In this case, the queue meter will indicate 22. )

-- Now, lets say we have another account, say a Facebook account which has a frequency of 1 per day , which needs 7 posts scheduled so that the next 7 days are good to go.
+- Now, let's say we have another account, say a Facebook account that has a frequency of 1 per day, which needs 7 posts scheduled so that the next 7 days are good to go.
 But for that account, we have scheduled only 1 post so far.
 So there are still 6 posts that we need to schedule.